shanedunne/MS2_Crypto_Penguin/README.md

 - I tested the website on an iPhone 11, iPhone 8 and Galaxy 8 and all featues looked and worked as expected

 ## Bugs Throughout Development
-- I ran into an issue what caused a concole log error some times i clicked the 'Next' button to navigate to the next page.
+- I ran into an issue that caused a concole log error some times i clicked the 'Next' button to navigate to the next page.
 Using Google Chrome Dev Tools Debugger, I was able to determine that the issue lay in the following line
 ```js
               <td class='coin-percent'>${coins.price_change_percentage_24h.toFixed(2) + '%'}</td>